Some info has been automatically translated. Show original language

 • Popular amenities for guests

-Guests love Self check-in, Gym, and BBQ grill across Bar Harbor rentals
+Guests love Self check-in, Beachfront, and Gym across Bar Harbor rentals

 • 4.9 Average rating